 Read: Focus less on salary, more on inclusion

-2020 Zoom Reunion of SJSU Alumni who traveled while at SJSU through historic sites of the Civil Rights Movement to learn-up close what it took for a Black man to be elected President of the United States in 2008.
+2020 Zoom Reunion of SJSU Alumni who traveled together through historic sites of the Civil Rights Movement as college media students.
+Goal: Seeing what it took for a Black man to be elected President of the United States in 2008.

-<--Click image to hear how that experience has influenced their lives.
-More reactions below.
+<--Click to hear how this unique learning trip has influenced their lives since then.

-Eager to prove ourselves in the 1970s, this feisty group worked in Des Moines, Iowa to bring something new to local TV viewers.
-We proudly remember how we "busted our tails" before moving on in broadcasting & other professions.
+Eager to prove ourselves in the 1970s as young and feisty TV journalists in Des Moines, Iowa, we were eager to offer something new to local TV news viewers.
+We proudly remember how we "busted our tails" before moving on to successes in broadcasting & other professions.

 For more than 25 years, San Jose State University students in Prof. Bob Rucker's "Diversity In Media" course were taught how to create a safe space for large group candid interactions about personal experiences related to race & ethnic cultures, gender, sexual orientation, religious cultures and disabilities.
 Since 2017, the television facility in the Journalism School enabled students, campus faculty and community leaders to record and share experiences as learning opportunities.